Conduit 2: Synopsis

-There Prometheus gives Ford the black exoskeleton suit of the Destroyer before they proceed to awaken a human woman, Andromeda, from hundreds of years of stasis.
-Andromeda reveals to Ford that as he bears the Destroyer exoskeleton, he is the aptly titled Destroyer whose purpose is to destroy the Pathfinder, John Adams.
+There, Prometheus gives Ford the black exoskeleton suit of the Destroyer before they proceed to awaken a human woman, Andromeda, from hundreds of years of stasis.
+Andromeda reveals to Ford that, as he bears the Destroyer exoskeleton, he is the aptly titled Destroyer whose purpose is to destroy the Pathfinder, John Adams.
 Andromeda uses the ship's conduit to take Ford to a Cold War-era bunker in D.C. outside of the Smithsonian.
-Here he finds the Drudge fighting each other, with one group led by a drudge drone named Thex calling themselves the Free Drudge and one group serving the Trust.
+Here he finds the Drudge fighting each other, with one group led by a Drudge drone named Thex calling themselves the Free Drudge and one group serving the Trust.
 The Free Drudge call Ford "the Liberator" for destroying their link to the Trust and liberating them.

 Ford uses artifacts in the museum to find the locations of two progenitors who could assist Ford in his battle against Adams.
-Upon returning to Atlantis, Ford finds the ship unstable and has to fight giant stone golems to stop the ship, upon doing so he learns that Adams has been killing other progenitors and stealing their power in order to increase his own.
+Upon returning to Atlantis, Ford finds the ship unstable and has to fight giant stone golems to stop the ship.
+After doing so, he learns that Adams has been killing other progenitors and stealing their power in order to increase his own.
 Using the co-ordinates gained at the Smithsonian, Ford arrives to China to warn a progenitor named Li.
-Li, however, refuses to listen to Ford and believes him an assassin, Michael is forced to kill Li, upon which Prometheus takes Li's energy into the ASE.
+However, Li refuses to listen to Ford and believes him to be an assassin.
+Michael is forced to kill Li, upon which Prometheus takes Li's energy into the ASE.